 - 1. Discuss issue with administrator immediately concerned. - 2.
-Discuss issue with your academic advisor or Assistant Vice President for Administration, and act upon their suggestions. - 3.
+Discuss issue with your academic advisor or Executive Director of Student Affairs, and act upon their suggestions. - 3.
 Meet with administrator's supervisor and all concerned.
-Supervisor makes final decision.
+Supervisor makes final decision. - 4.
+Make final appeal to the College officer who investigates and makes a final decision:

-- 4. Make final appeal to the College officer who investigates and makes a final decision: - the Chief Financial Officer (financial cases) or - the Executive Vice President (other cases)
+- the Chief Financial Officer (financial cases) or - the Executive Vice President (other cases).